o3de/o3de.org/content/docs/userguide/cloud-canvas-ui-credentials-manager.md

+description: ' Use the &cloud; Credentials Manager to manage one or more of your &AWS;
+  profiles. '
+slug: cloud-canvas-ui-credentials-manager
+title: Managing &cloud; Profiles
+---
 # Managing Cloud Canvas Profiles<a name="cloud-canvas-ui-credentials-manager"></a>

 Use the **Credentials Manager** in Lumberyard Editor or the command line to manage one or more AWS profiles that provide the credentials required to access your AWS account\.